UML Use Case Diagrams

 What is the key difference between <<include>> and <<extend>>?

-In this diagram, which direction does the <<extend>> arrow point?
+In this diagram, what does the <<extend>> arrow mean?

 What does the rectangle (system boundary) represent in a use case diagram?